ofiwg/libfabric/man/fi_tagged.3.md

   connected endpoints.

 *src_addr*
 : Source address to receive from for connectionless transfers.
-Ignored for connected endpoints.
+Applies only to connectionless endpoints with the FI_DIRECTED_RECV capability enabled, otherwise this field is ignored.
+If set to FI_ADDR_UNSPEC, any source address may match.

 *msg*
 : Message descriptor for send and receive operations.